 The illustrations by Patricia Metola are gentle and appealing with soft and muted tones; they offer a comforting backdrop to the story.
 They present many common doggy traits that children who have/had dogs themselves would recognise, such as the way they are lying and playing.

-The sharing of this book could enable a welcome space for discussion in a subject such as PSHE.
+The sharing of Love from Alfie McPoonst – The Best Dog Ever could enable a welcome space for discussion in a subject such as PSHE.
 However, its use would need to be carefully considered.
 There is the potential for upset in regards to being shared with those who have pets that are still alive and those who are not religious and may be better visited on a one to one basis.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.